ahu22r/Delta-Demo/README.md

 # Delta-Demo
-This is demo for github practice
+This is demo for github practice &amp; and GitHub class.